florinpop17/app-ideas/Projects/RegExp-Helper-App.md

 **Tier:** 2-Intermediate

 Regular Expressions should be a valuable part of any developers toolbox.
-They provide a concise way to describe a pattern that can be used by JavaScripts RegExp object to test, search, match, replace, or split the contents of a string.
+They provide a concise way to describe a pattern that can be used to test, search, match, replace, or split the contents of a string.
 Regular Expressions provide functionality you might otherwise have to implement using loops and more lines of code.